Frequently Asked Questions

 of their

-depth and timeless character, and we, like Spurgeon, avoid the
+depth and timeless character, and we, like Spurgeon, are sparing in the

 use of most "special